CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 ### Task 2: Capture performance data by using a data collector set

+In this task, you will capture performance data while the server is under the added CPU stress, providing insights into how the server is performing under load and offering comparisons with baseline performance metrics.

 1. On **SEA-SVR2**, switch to Performance Monitor.

 1. In Performance Monitor, expand **Data Collector Sets**, and select **User Defined**.